kopytjuk/kopytjuk.github.io/content/posts/solar-panel-analysis/index.md

 ```

 The result is a [GeoDataFrame](https://geopandas.org/en/stable/docs/reference/api/geopandas.GeoDataFrame.html)
 with the OSM `way` identifier as its index.
-We keep the original identifier of the building, in order to find it in OpenStreetMap, e.g.
+Keeping the original identifier of the building, facilitates visual inspection with available OSM tools.
-for the building `316174397` we can find it at https://www.openstreetmap.org/way/316174397.
+For example, we can find the building  with the ID `316174397` at https://www.openstreetmap.org/way/316174397.

-The `geometry` column of the `buildings_gdf` holds the building outline in WGS84 geodetic coordinates,
+The `geometry` column of the `buildings_gdf` holds the building outlines in WGS84 geodetic coordinates,
 i.e. it is a polygon represented as a sequence of (longitude, latitude) pairs.
 Note that the units of WGS84 coordinates
-are degrees and not lengths such as meters or feet.
+are degrees and not (euclidean) lengths such as meters or feet.

 In order to use the building geometries with the geographic data from OpenGeodata.NRW, they first need to be transformed
 to the UTM32N (Northern Hemisphere) coordinate system.
-The [UTM](https://en.wikipedia.org/wiki/Universal_Transverse_Mercator_coordinate_system)-system (UTM32N is a subset) is a cartesian system, which can be used to measure lengths in meters.
+The [UTM](https://en.wikipedia.org/wiki/Universal_Transverse_Mercator_coordinate_system)-system (UTM32N is a subset)
+is a cartesian system, which can be used to measure lengths in meters.

 For the transformation we implement two helpful functions which we will use across the project: